 Next, a bit of analysis and historical context.

 The red-garbed horsemen are described in the video as Spanish soldiers.
 It’s an understandable mistake, but they were not cavalry.
 Red Riders, the Roode Rocx, were Philip’s mounted militia, unconnected to the armyWorld War II analogue: SS, not Wehrmacht.
 The comparison is more apt than you’d like to think..
-They were notorious for their tactics as well as their tunics; both are featured in The Mill and the Cross.
+They were as notorious for their tactics as for their tunics; both are featured in The Mill and the Cross.
 Nor were all Roode Rocx Spanish.
 Many came from WalloniaModern Belgium remains divided between northern Dutch-speaking Flemings and southern French-speaking Walloons.
 The area around Brussels is officially bilingual. to the south, mercenaries eager to tyrannise their neighbours for Spanish silver.
 I had a close encounter with a drunken Walloon in his red tunic when I was trying to get around Ghent unnoticed.
 I didn’t forget.

 Bruegel used his talents for observation and synthesis to add political relevance to his sacred story.
-Flanders was not Calvary, but the shift in location and time, the analogy of persecution for a new faith, and the substitution of Spain for Rome combined to make an ironic, prescient comment about the conflict that was only beginning to begin in 1564.
+Flanders was not Calvary, but the shift in location and time, the analogy of persecution for a new faith, and the substitution of Spain for Rome combined to make an ironic, prescient statement about the conflict that was only beginning to begin in 1564.

 Mid through Late July 1574

 Tom Bedingfield told me all this when he caught up with me in (Zalt)Bommel.
 Wiliest great boar I ever tracked were his first laughing words.
 I never did make the last fifty miles to the royal prison at Haarlem where the English officers were held.
 Elizabeth wanted me safely home without delay, and since Tom assured me that George was safe I didn’t give him a hard time.
 I can’t say I was the best of company.
 All the livery advances, safe conducts, and payoffs I had laid out in anticipation of returning with George in haste and secrecy were now pointless.
 More to the point, they were gone.
-The chimerical Dunkirk dowry meant vaarwel to my mortgages.
+The chimeric Dunkirk dowry meant vaarwel to my mortgages.
 That’s where the money went, not into the hands of exiled Catholic plotters.
-My trip had nothing to do with Westmorland and his sorry lot; I never even saw them.
+My trip had nothing to do with the Earl of Westmorland and his sorry lot; I never saw them.
 Some people will believe anything.

 I didn’t put our return trip on the map.
 I believe we shipped out of Rotterdam, but I was soaking my frustrations in a lot of genever so the memories are blurry.
 Tom hired our passage and poured me on board, and we landed at Dover just before month’s end.